Pr-E/BTH_DynSim_TRE_Profile_Workflow/DynSim_TRE_EDA_Calibration_v1_0/README.md

 # DynSim TRE EDA + Calibration v1.3

-This is the lean TRE-side workflow for DynSim.
+This is the TRE-side workflow for DynSim.

 It deliberately follows the same pattern as the earlier six-table TRE EDA: